 Daily activity: varies during the expedition but up to approx. six to ten hours’ trekking per day.

 Terrain: expect boggy, wet and close tropical rainforest with steep terrain and river crossings.
 The last section of the trek will see you cross a mountain range with a maximum elevation of 1000m.

 Climate: in a hot and humid environment.

 Swim: a return boat journey and river crossings and journeys (wading and in dug-out canoes) are essential parts of this expedition.
 Being 100% comfortable around water is required and being able to swim will be very beneficial.

-At a basic level, you should be comfortable jogging for at least 45 minutes and be able to walk for 8 hours per day in the British hills carrying 15kg for at least 3 days running.
+At a basic level, you should be comfortable jogging for at least 45 minutes and be able to walk for 8 hours per day in the British hills (or equivalent) carrying 15kg for at least 3 days running.

 Dental.
 It is strongly recommended that you have a dental check up prior to departure.
 Dental problems far from help are very unpleasant.

 Foot care.
 On this expedition your feet will be constantly wet as we are regularly wading through rivers.
 It is ESSENTIAL that you bring foot care items to ensure your feet do not deteriorate, recommendations from your experienced expedition leader are included in the kit list and will be discussed during your pre-departure skype briefing.